Configure Custom Clients for External OAuth¶

 external_oauth_snowflake_user_mapping_attribute

-Step 2: Create an OAuth Authorization Server in Snowflake¶
+Create an External OAuth security integration in Snowflake¶

-This step creates a security integration in Snowflake.
-The security integration ensures that Snowflake can communicate securely with and validate tokens from your IdP, and provide the appropriate Snowflake data access to users based on the user role associated with the OAuth token.
+This step creates an External OAuth security integration in Snowflake.
+The External OAuth security integration ensures that Snowflake can communicate securely with and validate access tokens from your custom authorization server, and provide users access to Snowflake data based on their user role associated with the access token.
 For more information, see CREATE SECURITY INTEGRATION.

 Important